mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     :theme-option:`sidebarwidth`,
     the content of the sidebar can be configured with :confval:`html_sidebars`.

+    On devices with a touchscreen,
+    the sidebar can be opened and closed with a swipe right/left gesture.

 keyboard navigation
-    This is one of the features that's provided by Sphinx, but many third-party themes have inadvertently disabled it.
+    This is one of the features that's provided by Sphinx, but several third-party themes have inadvertently disabled it.

     You can switch between pages using the left and right arrow keys.
     This feature can be disabled with :theme-option:`navigation_with_keys`.